binism/binism.github.io/_posts/2016-7-4-Algorithm-with-Java-ch1ans.md

    return ans-1;
 ```

-15. Write a static methodhistogram()that takes an array a[] of intvalues and an integer M as arguments and returns an array of length M whose ith entry is the number of times the integer iappeared in the argument array.
+### 15. Write a static method histogram()that takes an array a[] of intvalues and an integer M as arguments and returns an array of length M whose ith entry is the number of times the integer iappeared in the argument array.
 If the values in a[] are all between 0 and M–1,  the  sum  of  the  values  in  the  returned  array  should  be  equal  to a.length.